 To register for classes please follow the following steps below.

-PMDP courses are predominately offered by AGC Chapters around the country.
+PMDP courses are predominately offered by AGC Chapters around the country with both in-person and virtual offerings.
 Locate upcoming classes through the PMDP Course Calendar

 After navigating to the PMDP Course Calendar find an upcoming course and click on the date to view the class details.